Skip to main content

 Sweet Potato Pudding

-Dense pudding made with grated sweet potato, coconut, spices, and sometimes rum.
-Rich and satisfying dessert.
+A dense pudding of grated sweet potato, coconut, spices, and sometimes rum.
+Rich enough to finish a meal on its own.

 vegetarianContains: CoconutContains: Dairy